Memoir Or Autobiography? How To Choose The Right Genre

 The main feature of a memoir is that it is about a specific time in an author’s life.

-It is often a memory or reminiscence of a life-changing event and documents the story from the aspect of challenge through to resolution.
+It often documents a story from the aspect of a specific challenge through to a resolution.

 More focused than an autobiography, a memoir is an intimate look at a moment in time.
 Source: Celadon Books